 In the “Digital” article, Garcia writes about me~ “Sitting in Sally Loo’s Wholesome Café, customers chat and push buttons on their keyboards while employees wash dishes and take orders.
 DiGioia closes her eyes and then opens them, taking in a breath, she shifts her focus to “the really pretty flower paintings on the windows” of the café—blocking out the commotion all around her.”
 What she didn’t explain is that I was demonstrating a simple grounding technique when feeling stressed.
 The power of a few slow, deep breaths shifts our brain from the stress response, or the sympathetic nervous system, to the parasympathetic nervous system.
 Also by looking around and coming into our senses such as visually identifying something you see (the flowers), smell (the coffee), hear (the music), feel (the cool air from the fan) ~ all of this is grounding us or signaling our brain “all is well”.
 These are the kinds of techniques that can help anyone during difficult every day situations.

-What I have found so invaluable is the actual carved out time to have the important discussions with youth of all ages, but more importantly, to provide the opportunities to practice the skills to develop these competencies.
+What I have found so invaluable is the actual carved out time to have the important discussions with youth of all ages on bullying, feelings, compassion, etc. More importantly, it is essential to provide the opportunities to practice the skills to develop these competencies.
 If we are preparing youth for their future, I can’t think of anything more important than providing educational programs to address the emotional intelligence skills!
 Research also shows that people who have high Emotional Intelligence (EQ) skills are the ones who are happier and more successful in all areas of life because they will be better equipped to handle and overcome any challenges that come their way by responding to situations from a positive, calmer, more centered space.
 These skills can’t help but impact every area of life and in every growth stage of life from youth to adult.
 I have no doubt that mindfulness and social emotional learning programs positively impact youth because I had the opportunity to provide these programs where I lived prior to moving to the Central Coast of CA and children self-reported how mindfulness and our classes helped them!
 This is why I am now more passionate than ever for creating programs for youth (and adults) in schools and in our communities to learn and practice these essential life skills.
 Mindful.
 Kindful.
 Skillful.